jenkinsci/priority-sorter-plugin/CONTRIBUTING.md

 * `mvn -Dport=8080 hpi:run`

-### Code coverage reporting

-Code coverage reporting is available as a maven target.
-Please improve code coverage with tests when you submit.

-* `mvn -P enable-jacoco clean install jacoco:report` to report code coverage

 ### Spotbugs checks

 Please don't introduce new spotbugs output.

 * `mvn spotbugs:check` to analyze project using [Spotbugs](https://spotbugs.github.io/).
 * `mvn spotbugs:gui` to review Spotbugs report using GUI

+## Code coverage

+Code coverage reporting is available as a maven target.
+Please try to improve code coverage with tests when you submit pull requests.

+* `mvn -P enable-jacoco clean install jacoco:report` reports code coverage

+### Reviewing code coverage

+The code coverage report is a set of HTML files that show methods and lines executed.
+The following commands will open the `index.html` file in the browser.

+* Windows - `start target\site\jacoco\index.html`
+* Linux - `xdg-open target/site/jacoco/index.html`
+* Gitpod - `cd target/site/jacoco && python -m http.server 8000`

+The file will have a list of package names.
+Click on them to find a list of class names.

+The lines of the code will be covered in three different colors, red, green, and orange.
+Red lines are not covered in the tests.
+Green lines are covered with tests.

 ## Reviewing Pull Requests